Tutorial | Model monitoring in different contexts#

 Ground truth vs. input drift monitoring#

-To simplify matters, in all of the monitoring contexts to be presented, we have chosen to demonstrate input drift monitoring as opposed to ground truth monitoring.
+To simplify matters, in all monitoring contexts presented, the tutorial demonstrates input drift monitoring as opposed to ground truth monitoring.

-If you examine the pokemon_for_scoring dataset, you’ll see that the target variable type1 is removed in the Prepare recipe.
-We assume we do not know the true answer of the model’s predictions.
-This is our hypothesis.
+If you examine the pokemon_for_scoring dataset, you’ll see that the Prepare recipe removes the target variable type1.
+The tutorial assumes the true answer of the model’s predictions is unknown.
+This is the hypothesis.
 Accordingly, all Evaluate recipes skip the computation of performance metrics.

 Due to the differences between these two different types of monitoring, your Flow might build multiple model evaluation stores for a single model.
 For example: